johanhenriksson/goworld/README.md

 **Goals**

-- Have fun making it
+- Have fun creating it
 - Use minimal dependencies
 - Implement modern GPU-driven rendering techniques
-- Ideally leverage Go's concurrency useful ways
+- Ideally leverage Go's concurrency in useful ways
 - Run on MacOS/Linux/Windows
 - Create an ergonomic, reactive GUI system
 - Get to a state capable of producing _some_ kind of _passable_ graphics with a coherent art style